0Pavlov/crowd-monitor/model/DATABASE.md

                 role TEXT NOT NULL DEFAULT 'worker' CHECK(role IN ('worker', 'admin')) );

-    This table contains users
+    This table contains users.
-        - (id) column is used to identify the user for the login, or for assigning a task to them.
+        - (id) is a column used to identify the user for login or for assigning a task to them.
-        - (username) just a username, can be used for identification as well.
+        - (username) is just a username and can be used for identification as well.
-        - (password_hash) the hash for the user password, used for autentification, checked against the password user inputs during the login.
+        - (password_hash) is the hash for the user's password, used for authentication.
+It is checked against the password the user inputs during login.
-        - (role) helps manage rights for sertain project features, for example if the user is worker, they cannot create a new task.
+        - (role) helps manage rights for certain project features.
+For example, if the user is a worker, they cannot create a new task.

     ## Tasks